R&D Pipeline

 Prostate cancer

-CAM2032 is a long-acting subcutaneous leuprolide depot candidate for the treatment of prostate cancer.
-It is being developed based on Camurus' proprietary FluidCrystal® injection depot technology and is intended for monthly self-administration.
+CAM2032 is a long-acting subcutaneous leuprolide depot being developed for the treatment of prostate cancer.
+The candidate is based on Camurus’ proprietary FluidCrystal® technology for monthly self-administration.

 CAM2032 has been evaluated in two Phase 2 studies in patients with prostate cancer.
-The first study being a first-in-human, single-dose, dose-escalation, open-label study assessing pharmacodynamics (serum testosterone inhibition), pharmacokinetics and safety of subcutaneous (abdominal and buttock) injections of CAM2032.
-The second study was an open-label, active-controlled, randomized, parallel group study assessing pharmacokinetics, pharmacodynamics, efficacy and safety of repeated doses of CAM2032 versus competitor.
+The first study assessing pharmacodynamics (serum testosterone inhibition), pharmacokinetics and safety of subcutaneous (abdominal and buttock) injections.
+The second study assessing pharmacokinetics, pharmacodynamics, efficacy and safety of repeated doses of CAM2032 versus competitor.

 Additional potential indications for CAM2032 include endometriosis and precocious puberty.